Jongy/Jongy.github.io/_posts/2020-04-25-gcc-assert-introspect.md

 can be displayed by modifying the AST (Abstract Syntax Tree) of your test code.

 *If you're not sure what's AST, [this][ast-image] image from Wikipedia will help.
-It shows the AST of a simple piece of code, written in its description.*
+It shows the AST of a simple piece of code, written in its description.
+You can also take a look in [AST explorer][ast-explorer] which provides online AST parsing of many languages (doesn't have C though)*

 Python, being a dynamic language, allows you to modify the AST of modules during the loading process.
 `py.test` uses this to dismantle your `assert`s into smaller code pieces that are executed one by one.
 If